 With proper planning, you can make your small farmette horse-friendly!

-Not all horse owners have the luxury of large fields.
+Not all horse owners have the luxury of managing horses in large fields.
 In reality, many horses live comfortably on small acreage.
 It does require more planning and management though.
 Land is expensive, so a few acres may be all you can purchase.
 That’s okay, as long as you get the facility ready ahead of time!

-Consider these main goals- no to limited mud in pastures, grazing grass, few weeds and proper manure management.
+Consider these main goals- no to limited mud in pastures, grazing grass, few weeds, and proper manure management.
 If you can meet all of these key points, then you can likely keep your horse healthy and happy.

 Create a Dry Lot

 A small enclosure used for turnout is considered a sacrifice area or dry lot.
 These are essential for small acreages.
 You will want to take your horse off pasture during the rainy and wet season or when it becomes overgrazed.
 Your dry lot will allow your larger pastures to rest and regrow.

 When constructing this smaller paddock, try to select an area on high ground and away from water.
 It should have good drainage and proper footing.
 RAMM offers mud management panels that are perfect for high-traffic areas.
 These panels confine gravel footing.

 Lastly, it’s ideal for the paddock to be roughly 350 square foot per horse.
 Some horses may do fine on smaller lots, while others will need a larger space.
 Overall, the dry lot should allow for some running and playing.
 Make sure this confined safe has proper fencing, as your horse may test it a bit more.
 Fencing should be at least four feet high.
 If using electric, the wires should be high enough to hit your horse’s chest.